Radicalware/Libraries/C++/README.txt

      9. Nexus     - Thread Pool with Indexing & Exception Handling
     10. Socket    - This makes client/server protocols very easy to use
-    11. Timer     - Used for tracking the duration of a processes Mods
+    11. Timer     - Used for tracking the duration of a processes
+    12. Date      - Converts dates to ints and vice verca Mods
-    12. cc        - A modified version of termcolor by Ihor Kalnytskyi
+    13. cc        - A modified version of termcolor by Ihor Kalnytskyi
-    13. re2       - Google's regular expression lib kit
+    14. re2       - Google's regular expression lib kit
 Modules
-    14. QtImage   - A module that handles images on Qt Objects
+    15. QtImage   - A module that handles images on Qt Objects

 --------------------------------------------------------------------------------------------